 This unique hike can be completed in 5-7 days with stunning beautiful nature and campsites all along the trail.
 Problems occur when it’s raining; this makes the hiking much more difficult because it can be quite slippery and it requires your full attention the whole time.
 You need to be prepared for unpredictable weather.
 As we said, the route can be demanding, but it offers you two starting points.
 First in the north at the Pachena Bay and the second at the Gordon River.
 The first option is easier, and the second is harder, so it’s up to you to decide.

 If you’re a fan of “Indiana Jones”, you should definitely see this Jordan’s star attraction which is considered as one of the best hikes in the Middle East.
-During your hike you can explore temples and tombs and the route offers you to step off the trail and do some exploring on your own.
+During your hike, you can explore temples and tombs and the route offers you to step off the trail and do some exploring on your own.
 The Bedouin live at the site so you can ask them for suggestions – they will gladly help you.
 Oh, and seeing the Monastery is a must.

 This is a well-known trail and – as some say – the most special hiking experience in the world.
-In 104 miles you cross seven different valleys in three different countries (France, Italy and Switzerland).
+In 104 miles you cross seven different valleys in three different countries (France, Italy, and Switzerland).
 The route is circular so you can walk it in clockwise or anti-clockwise direction in 10 days.

-Don’t worry regarding accommodation and food, because there are plenty of options.
+Don’t worry about accommodation and food, because there are plenty of options.
 You'll see many villages and huts along the entire route, where you can rest and spend the night, and also fill up your belly with fresh local, home-made food.
 Definitely try the locally produced cheese!

 This hike is truly something different and something you would not normally think of when thinking of hiking.
 This three-day walk takes you along the endless white sand beaches with millions of shells and plenty of time to enjoy a swim in the turquoise water.

 The area of Bay of Fires was even named as one of the world’s hottest travel destinations according to Lonely Planet's 2009 ranking.
-This is a unique hiking journey, because you can only complete it by joining a small group led by trained guides.
+This is a unique hiking journey because you can only complete it by joining a small group led by trained guides.
 They call it a supported walk and it truly is.
 You just have to do the walking, everything else is done for you – even your luggage will be carried for you each day.
 This means that all you need is a light backpack, your camera and a bottle of water.